Mehraal/CS-205-Journal/README.md

 # CS-205-Journal

 # Briefly summarize the DriverPass project.
 Who was the client?
 What type of system did they want you to design?
+DriverPass is a driving school that would like to revolutionize the Driving exam pass rate.
+Their goal is to have a system built where users can sign up and review and purchase packages, take courses online, and become ready for DMV exams.

 # What did you do particularly well?

 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?